 - Who are the people in your life that you are grateful for?
 Explore each person and write about specific attributes that contribute to the positivity in your life?

-If you’re feeling stuck or stagnant, you might try writing about hardships, failures, or challenges.
+If you’re feeling stuck or stagnant, you might try writing about your hardships, failures, or challenges.
 This practice is called Expressive Writing and it has been the subject of many studies over the past three decades.

 It might be counterintuitive, but research tells us that writing about your negative emotions and experiences can actually have a positive impact on your well-being.

 If you struggle with insomnia, it may be worth trying this before bed as it has been shown to help some people fall asleep more easily.
-If you’ve recently been fired, this practice may help you get a new job more readily.
+If you’ve recently been fired, this practice may help you get a new job.
 And if you have a big test coming up, you might want to give it a try and see if the process improves your working memory.

 If you get writer’s block, think of yourself as an explorer.
 Go down any avenue or alleyway in your mind and see what’s there.
 Explore potential connections between your childhood experiences, parents, family, relationships, and current emotional challenges.
 Or if something’s been bothering you this week, write about that.